KidkArolis/space-router/README.md

 Space router **does not** do the following yet:

 - support custom root/base url when using pushState
-- support async transitions, often this is done at the view layer nowadays, but I could add beforeTransition hook or next callback if you have a use case
 - support canceling transitions via a confirmation
 - handle scroll positions, browsers are starting to do that natively (see this article on [scroll restoration](https://reacttraining.com/react-router/web/guides/scroll-restoration))